luckyshot/thermostat/README.md

 sudo python3 ./thermo.py
 ```

-_Running the script without sudo will give a `RuntimeError: Error accessing GPIO.` error_
+_Running the script without sudo may give a `RuntimeError: Error accessing GPIO.` error_

 Install the cron on all your Raspberry Pi